OmenApps/django-directed/README.md

     - Polytree (aka directed tree, oriented tree, or singly connected network) - DAGs whose underlying undirected graph is a tree
       - Arborescence (or out-tree or rooted tree) (single-rooted polytree)

-Other things to consider as a possibility (in suspected order of complexity):
+Other types of graphs to consider supporting (in suspected order of complexity):

 - **Subclasses of Arborescence**
   - Directed binary tree
   - Directed quadtree
   - Directed octree
 - **Binary Search Trees (BST)**
-- **Multigraphs** - Grphs where the same pair of nodes may be connected by more than one edge.
+- **Multigraphs** - Graphs where the same pair of nodes may be connected by more than one edge.
   - This might be further constrained in a cyclic graph to limit edges between two nodes to no more than two, with one edge in each direction.
 - **Hypergraphs** - Graphs where edges can join more than just two nodes.

-For further details on building, querying, manipulating, and exporting graphs, please [Read the Docs](https://django-directed.readthedocs.io/en/latest/)
+For further details on *building, querying, manipulating, and exporting* graphs, please [Read the Docs](https://django-directed.readthedocs.io/en/latest/)

 ## Example Use-Cases of django-directed